ci-compass/cicf/week4/README.md

 Most commits will have one parent.
 A few may have more than one parent ("merge commits").

+Lets make a change to the README file.
+Change 'A' the 'The' and add a second line.

+    $ git diff
+    $ git add README.md
+    $ git commit

+This makes a second commit.
+Notice that we need to "add" the README file, even though it was already "added" and we just changed it.
+The add refers to adding it to the next commit.

+The "diff" is in a format called a "unified diff".
+Lines that were added are prefixed with a plus sign `+`, lines that were removed are prefixed with a minus sign `-`.
+You can see when each line in a file was changed by using `git blame`

+    git blame README.md

 Let's add a second file.
-We will make a file consisting of 100 numbers and then update the README file:
+We will add a batch file that makes a list of numbers.

+    $ nano make-numbers.sh

+Type in:

+    #!/bin/bash

-    $ seq 100 > numbers.txt
+    seq 100 > numbers.txt

+Make the file executable and then run it:

+    $ chmod +x make-numbers.sh
+    $ ./make-numbers.sh

+It will create a `numbers.txt` file.

+    $ ls
     $ git status

+We want to track the script file and non track the output file:

-    $ git add numbers.txt
+    $ git add make-numbers.sh
+    $ nano .gitignore

+In this new file add a single line

+    numbers.txt

+This will tell git to not track and to ignore this file.

     $ git status

+    $ git status
     On branch main
     Changes to be committed:
-      (use "git restore –staged <file>..." to unstage) new file:    numbers.txt
+      (use "git restore –staged <file>..." to unstage) new file:    make-numbers.sh

 This shows that the git add does not immediately make the commit happen.
 Instead it is keeping the file in a "staging area" until the commit command is issued.